Medical and Pharmacy Students

 ACTRI KL2 Mentored Research Career Development

-The ACTRI KL2 program, a research training grant for junior faculty, under the direction of Joel Dimsdale, MD, provides up to three years of research career development support and up to $100,000 for UC San Diego instructors or assistant professors.
+The ACTRI KL2 program, a research training grant for junior faculty, under the co-direction of Joel Dimsdale, MD, and Adriana Tremoulet, MD, MAS, provides up to three years of research career development support and up to $100,000 for UC San Diego instructors or assistant professors.
 Click here for application information.

 Career Development Grant Assistance